HAYMAX HOTELS COVID-19 OPERATING AND HEALTH STANDARDS

 CDC recommendations along with federal and local government regulations shall dictate appropriate PPE to be worn by employees.
 PPE, along with appropriate training for use and disposal, shall be made available to any employee upon request.

 HOTEL FRONT DESK

-Front desk agents shall practice social distancing to ensure separation between employees and guests whenever possible.
+Front desk agents at the Hotel Aspen, available to assist all Molly Gibson Lodge guests, shall practice social distancing to ensure separation between employees and guests whenever possible.
 Minimal contact check-in, including remote check in/check out and pre-key arrivals are encouraged, when feasible, to reduce lobby activity and front desk queue.
 In addition, contactless payment processes are encouraged, and when not available, employees should minimize contact as much as possible.
 Self-parking options should be emphasized, shuttle service shall be limited, and disinfecting of contact points will be required.

 EMPLOYEE & GUEST HEALTH CONCERNS